PrashantOmBairagi/PrashantOmBairagi/README.md

 ## 🚀 About Me

-Backend-focused engineering student at **Jabalpur Engineering College** passionate about building systems that move beyond localhost.
+Backend-focused engineering student at **Jabalpur Engineering College** from **Shujalpur/Kamalpur** passionate about building systems that move beyond localhost.
 Most of my time currently goes into Java, Spring Boot, databases, APIs, deployment, and solving DSA problems.

 * 💻 Solved **140+ LeetCode problems**